tu2-atmanand/Powershell.ps1/README.md

 # Powershell.ps1
-This is the repo where all my powershell scripts exists in organized way.
+This is the repo for all my powershell scripts in organized way.